-Do you know why those itchy pimples on your back and chest and along your hair line won’t go away with the standard acne treatment?
+Do you know why those itchy pimples on your back, chest and along your hair line won’t go away with acne treatment?

 What areas of the skin are most affected by the breakouts of pityrosporum folliculitis acne?